LGBTQ history in Pakistan: Violence against the LGBT Community

 Cases of violence against members of the LGBT community are very common in Pakistan.
 Members of the LGBT community in Pakistan rarely report assaults committed against them to the police, in fact The Immigration and Refugee Board of Canada (IRBC) noted in January 2014 that if an LGBT person who faced threats from family or community members went to the police, the police "may become an accomplice rather than a protector."

 According to TransAction Alliance, as of June 2016 there were more than 300 cases of violence against transgender people in Khyber Pakhtunkhwa alone, and 46 transgender people had been killed since January 2015.
 There are reports that show that violence against transgender individuals has been increasing every year.
-Very often when these cases are reported to the police they may be met with inaction or indifference.

 Actions

 After a long period of public protests and appeals, in 2009, the Supreme Court of Pakistan legally recognized transgender people as a third gender and promised them a Computerised National Identity Card (CNIC).
 The court also directed government agencies and offices to employ transgender people, but that has not been widely implemented.
 However, Cantonment Board Faisal (CBF) sent out an advertisement for the employment of transgender people in Tax Recovery.
 As many as 15 transgender people were employed after the first advertisement.
 The government has also issued voter cards for the transgender community.

-Social and dating platforms like Tinder, Manjam, Grindr, and Scruff are helping create an online community in Pakistan.
-NGOs like NAZ Male Health Alliance are also helping to foster community.